wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   * User profile page
   * Metrics Browser page

-  We have also improved **drag-and-drop keyboard** navigation when you create or edit charts, create or edit metrics security policy.
+  We have also improved **drag-and-drop keyboard** navigation when you create or edit charts, or when you create or edit a metrics security policy.
 To use the drag-and-drop navigation:

   1. To enter drag mode, press **spacebar**.
   2. Use the arrow keys to move the item, for example a query line.